-IMPORTANT: Read and follow these Operational Security (OPSEC) guidelines now and in the future.
-Keep in mind that N4M is an open website that can be read by non-members; and not all members are necessarily what they seem.
+IMPORTANT: Read and follow these Operational Security (OPSEC) guidelines.
+N4M is an open website that can be read by non-members; and not all members are necessarily what they seem.
 Be smart and keep yourself and all our sailors safe.

 Bookmark this for the future!
 Navy Credentialing Opportunites Online (Navy COOL) for HM

 METC brochure, click to enlarge:

 Tissue Alert for all the proud corpsman moms and dads watching this video - We love our corpsmen!!

 My son is set to graduate from A school as a Hospital Corpsman on the 10th.
 He doesn't have any information to give us regarding leave or when he is set to go to his new duty station.We were hoping that he would get leave right after graduation and…Continue

 This is a poll for our honored alumni!
 Let's hear what advice your A School grad would give to someone headed from boot camp for Hospital Corps A School in San Antonio.For inspiration, here are some questions based on recurring ones here ~Did you…Continue